mohammed-ihtisham/Unwindr/design/concepts/UserAuth/implementation.md

-// Generic types of this concept type User = ID; // The concept defines 'User' as an external ID type
+// Generic types of this concept type User = ID; // The concept defines 'User' as an external ID type type SessionToken = ID; // Session tokens are also IDs

 /**
  * A set of Users with:
+ *   _id: ID
- *   a username String
+ *   username: String
- *   a passwordHash String
+ *   passwordHash: String
- *   a canModerate Flag
+ *   canModerate: Flag
  */
 interface UserDoc {
   _id: User;